Spydernaz/docker_images/apache-ranger/README.md

 ## Known Issues ##

 - Image not currently kerberised
-- TagSync tool not currently working in the image
+- TagSync tool not currently working in the image (appears to be a package missing?)
+- No services connected (also havent tested atlas connectivity)